spatialos/online-services/docs/content/workflows/local.md

-# Running services locally
+# Local Metagame Services: Guide
+<%(TOC)%>

-When running the services locally, we use Docker Compose.
-This is a tool used to start up multiple containers and ensure they're on the same network.
+When you are developing your game in SpatialOS, you can run it locally, on your development machine as if it were in the cloud.
+This is useful for fast development and testing iterations.
+You can also run Metagame Services locally.
+To run these Services locally, you use Docker Compose.
+You use this tool to start up multiple containers and ensure they're on the same network.

 ## Prerequisites

-You'll need to have completed the [Quickstart](./quickstart.md) already - specifically the Terraform section.
+You'll need to have completed the [Quickstart]({{urlRoot}}/content/get-started/quickstart.md) already - specifically the Terraform section.
 This is because the proxy we use to provide HTTP support still needs to talk to your Google Cloud Endpoints.
 You'll also be using the Docker images built in that guide.

 If you're on Windows, there are some additional steps needed to mount Docker volumes.
-These steps are in a [separate guide](./docker-windows-volumes.md).
+These steps are in a separate [Docker volumes on Windows]({{urlRoot}}/content/workflows/docker-windows-volumes.md) guide.

 ## Configuring